ZeningDuan/JSON-Parser/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ### Acknowledgements
-Thanks Yachao Qian for code testing, and thank Sijia and Dhavan for their support.
+Thanks Yachao Qian for help in planning and code testing, and thank Sijia and Dhavan for their support.